assimilate-dev/appyrition/README.md

 }
 ```

-This is an example post using markdown. `deploy` will convert markdown to HTML.
+This is an example post using markdown.

 ```
 ## Title 1